 - Don’t wear shirts with a large ‘DEA’ printed on them.

 - Don’t get gas or visit an ATM at night.
 Do you do this at home?

 - Don’t be a loud, obnoxious, overly complaining boor.
 Ever!
 Whether traveling or not.

 Because of this, it’s wise to avoid sensational or out of date info from the news media, TV shows, movies, pulp thrillers and especially Facebook and what passes for news on the internet.
 Remember, the ‘News’ is not there to inform you.
-It’s sole purpose is to keep you angry and afraid.
+Above all, it’s sole purpose is to keep you angry and afraid.
 Watch 20 minutes of any newscast and then see how you’re feeling.
 When one is angry and afraid, one can be manipulated into believing or doing anything, no matter how abhorrant.

 Why You Should Buy Mexico insurance coverage for driving.